xyderos/concurrency/src/context/readme.md

 # Context

-Some general notes about the behavior of traditional processes in conjunction with pthreads.
+Some general notes about concurrent programming in general

 ### __Fork__